Eurozone may tinker with Greek bailout terms after election

 "The Stability and Growth Pact has some flexibility and a recession is one of the factors that can be taken into consideration, but mainly it is about implementing economic reforms," the official said.

-Because of the uncertainty of the Greek election outcome and its impact on the bloc as a whole, euro zone finance ministers will hold a teleconference on Sunday evening, officials said.
+Because of the uncertainty of the Greek election outcome and its impact on the bloc as a whole, euro zone finance ministers will be on stand-by to hold a teleconference if necessary, one official said.
 A regular meeting of euro zone finance ministers is scheduled for June 21 in Luxembourg.

-The main concern, if SYRIZA overwhelmingly wins the election, is the risk of large capital outflows from Greece if depositors worry their savings in euros could later be frozen or converted into new drachmas.

-"It is not even about a bank run on Monday morning after the elections.
-People can now log on to internet banking and make transfers on Sunday evening as well," the euro zone official said, explaining the rationale of the ministerial call.

 In the end, if Greece is to stay the course most economists say a fundamental overhaul of its austerity programme, which it cannot hope to meet without driving itself further into depression, is needed and maybe a third bailout.